CagriOrcan/ChristmasGrapes/README.md

 ChristmasGrapes is a Kotlin Multiplatform application that helps you make wishes and track them throughout the year.
 It's like New Year's resolutions but more fun and interactive!

-Generate and track your wishes throughout the year.
 Inspired by the tradition of making wishes for each month, this app allows users to generate AI-powered wishes, save their personal wishes, and review them over time.

 This is a Kotlin Multiplatform project that uses 100% Compose UI and targets:
 1. Android